jundalisay/sp/content/en/research/lamarck/zoology/chapter-06h.md

 This is the reason why, in the radiates, the intestinal canal, although still very imperfect (because very frequently it only has one single opening) is nevertheless complicated with numerous radiating vasculiform and often branching appendixes.

-No doubt, for the same reason in the soft radiates, like the jelly fish, and so on, we see a constant isochronous movement, a movement which very probably results from successive irregular movements in the masses of subtle fluids which penetrate into the interior of these animals and also the movements of these same fluids which escape after being spread throughout every part.
+For the same reason in the soft radiates, like the jelly fish, and so on, we see a constant isochronous movement, a movement which very probably results from successive irregular movements in the masses of subtle fluids which penetrate into the interior of these animals and also the movements of these same fluids which escape after being spread throughout every part.

 We should not say that the isochronous movements in the soft radiates are the consequences of their respiration.
 For after the vertebrate animals, nature does not manifest in any other animal alternating and measured movements of inhaling and exhaling.
 Whatever the respiration of radiates may be, it is extremely slow and goes on without perceptible movements.